htca/MINIDISC/README.md

 # MINIDISC

 Arduino sketch to write names to a minidisc deck.
-It combines the remotes RM-D27M (regular) and RM-D10P (keyboard)
+It combines the remotes RM-D27M (regular remote) and RM-D10P (expensive keyboard)

 Components:
 - Arduino nano